JohnnyOu/taipingu/README.md

-Taipingu is a minimalistic japanese typing game, featuring thousands of sentences from the collaborative [Tatoeba](https://tatoeba.org/) project (CC-BY).
+「タイピング」 Taipingu is a minimalistic japanese typing game

+- Thousands of sentences from [Tatoeba](https://tatoeba.org/) (CC-BY)
-- Furigana transcription
+  - Transcription (furigana)
   - Translation in many languages
   - Audio (native speakers)
 - 2 font styles
 - Test your typing speed
 - Control the number of unknown kanji readings per sentence